Illinois is Now a Pure No Fault Divorce State

 So, what is an irrebuttable presumption?

 Basically, that means that if one is living separately for at least six months continuously before the divorce, it is impossible to contest grounds.
-So long as the parties meet the required six month separation, there is no need to provide proof of the irretrievable breakdown of the marriage or that efforts of reconciliation failed, etc.
+So long as the parties meet the required six-month separation, there is no need to provide proof of the irretrievable breakdown of the marriage or that efforts of reconciliation failed.

 Are grounds for legal separation different than grounds for divorce?

-No. As of January 1, 2016, the provision in the law that legal separation was only granted without fault on behalf of the petitioner was eliminated.
+No. In 2016 the provision in the law that legal separation was only granted without fault on behalf of the petitioner was eliminated.
+See the Gitlin Law Firm’s Q&A regarding legal separation.